Newtron21/SQL-employee-tracker/README.md

 -I learned the ins and outs of Sequel and how to use it with express
 ## Installation

 -  Install inquirer, please use npm i inquirer@8.2.4.
-- npm I
+-  npm i
 -  fill in password on server.js file
 -  run "mysql -u root -p"
 -  SOURCE db/schema.sql;
 -  SOURCE db/seeds.sql;
 -  SOURCE db/query.sql;
 -  quit sql
 -  run "node server.js"
 - start program

 ## User Story